asbbjo/MIPN_project/readme.md

-Project in Medical Imaging Processing and Navigation
+Project in Medical Imaging Processing and Navigation: Use drawlines for making a path